rudolfsberzins/Master-Thesis-Proper/README.md

 'full_sen_set' (default = false) designates wheter to make only the STRICT version of the data (true PPI pairs only) or make all possible models (STRICT, GENERAL (or gen) and FULL (named 'be')).

+STRICT refers to a subset of the FULL dataset where only sentences with 2 protein mentions are included.
+GENERAL refers to a subset of the FULL dataset where sentences with 2 or more protein mentions are included.
+FULL refers to the starting mention dataset, but it is converted to a format that is easier to work with.
+Includes sentences with at least 1 PPI mention.

+The dataset hiearchy is as follows:
+FULL includes sentences from GENERAL and STRICT GENERAL includes sentences from STRICT
+STRICT is individual

 **IMPORTANT - You might want to comment out line 41 and uncomment line 42 in _parse_and_perpare.py_.
 This is because I hardcoded the path to Medline folder in my computerome folder and it ignores the first item of the 'files' list.**

 The script above will produce 6 'pickle' files.
 Read more about 'pickle' files here - https://docs.python.org/3.6/library/pickle.html